This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Romanian donuts are fried and then dusted with powdered sugar.
 Some varieties also have sweet fillings such as chocolate or fruit.
 They are perfect with a nice cup of strong Romanian coffee.

-Shoarma is Romania’s version of shawarma, or Middle Eastern döner kebab.
-Slices of marinated meat, most often pork in Romania’s version, are layered together on a steel rod.
+Shoarma is Romania’s version of shwarma, or Middle Eastern döner kebab.
+Traditionally, this is made with a combination of lamb and beef, or as Chicken Shawarma.
+In Romania’s version, slices of marinated meat, most often pork, are layered together on a steel rod.

 The rod is then installed in front of a grill vertically, and the meat is grilled rotisserie style.
 Meat is shaved off and served with a garlic and yogurt sauce and tucked into a pita or bun.